 Oregon law requires the properly completed original license be returned to the Clerk’s Office within 5 days of the marriage.
-If you decide not to return your license, it is the responsibility of the officiating judge, minister or clerk to do so.
+If you decide not to return your license, it is the responsibility of the officiant to do so.

 Jackson County Clerk